 The transfer student should complete the lower-division requirements of the institution to which he plans to transfer.
-In the case of students who plan to attend one of the California State Colleges, recent legislation permits Cañada and other community colleges to certify that the general education requirements have been met.
-Students may obtain from their counselor, or from the office of the Registrar, comprehensive lists of Cañada courses which satisfy these state college general education requirements.
+In the case of students who plan to attend one of the California State Colleges, recent legislation permits Cañada and other community colleges to certify that the General Education requirements have been met.